SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 4.5 Type definitions

-The type definitions are identical to those used in SoundFont® version 2.04.
+The type definitions are identical to those used in legacy SF2.04.

 * * *